Animal-Kindness/Sarge/index.md

 </p>

 <p>
 The Carters confronted the Mitchells at their front gate, again making baseless accusations, but this time including threats of violence.
 Two days later they learned of who had made the report and began to harass the caller, threatening lawsuits.
+The Carter's stil do not acknowledge Sarge's poor health condition.
 </p>

 <p>
 Christy, the previous owner of Sarge learned about his current condition around this time.
 She stated that the Carters had been given explicit instructions on how to care for Sarge, including feeding him a specific diet.
 The previous owner was shocked to see Sarge in such poor condition and expressed concern for his well-being.
-Calls the the Carters were ignored.
+Texts sent to the Carters to see how he was doing, were ignored.
 Christy reached out to authorities with additional background information on Sarge and expressed her concerns about his care, but this fell on deaf ears.
-The Johnson County Sheriff's Office did not respond or acknowlege her communications.
+The Johnson County Sheriff's Office did not respond or acknowlegde her communications.
 </p>

 <p>